challiwill/meteorologica/README.md

 The expected schema can be found from the `db/migrations/` directory.

 ## Migrations
-Migrations can be run by providing the `-migrate` flag.
+Migrations are run when the app starts up.
+The app protects against conflicting migrations by getting a database lock.
+All other app instances will wait for the lock then exit the migrations with a no-op.
 Migrations are run from the `db/migrations/migrations.go` file as defined in the same directory.

 ## Timeline
 I am keeping a running list of tasks to accomplish in the [TODO](TODO.md) file.